Introduction to Web Mapping

 -

-Finally, copy the following code to your styles.css
+Finally, copy the following code to your styles.css file:

 body {